A Surprising and Extraordinary Master Class in Non-Lean Management

 Ah, the non-Lean manager assumes that their plan is a good one.
 He didn't view is as a hypothesis that could have been tested in some day.
 He didn't get input from turkey experts.

 The team is trying to be nice to him.
 Marlowe even offers to get him coffee.

 “I thought it would work.
 I planned this thing to the last detail.
 It was perfect.”

 Carlson blames Tarlek by asking, “Where'd you get those birds?” as if there was something wrong with them.

 No amount of planning can save you when you've made a bad assumption.
 Doing small tests of change allows us to disprove a bad assumption.
 We often hear, “What assumption must be true?” in startup circles.
 Carlson didn't think that through… as he reveals in the final punchline (video):

 “As God as my witness… I thought turkeys could fly!”

 BTW, in that episode, it's said that Carlson is 48 years old.
 So, in season one, he was 47… and I'm 47 years old… whoa.
 I'll just throw that out there.
 He looks much older than 47, don't you think?
-Some research… actor Gordon Jump was born in 1932, so 1978 would make him 56, which seems more like it.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+Some research… actor Gordon Jump was born in 1932, so 1978 would make him 56, which seems more like it.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.